lukaszbudnik/migrator/README.md

 Document-oriented NoSQL database, driver used: https://github.com/mongodb/mongo-go-driver.

 MongoDB uses database-based multi-tenancy (similar to MySQL).
-Migrations are JavaScript files executed via MongoDB's eval command.
+Migrations are JavaScript files that are parsed and executed using the native Go MongoDB driver.
 The migrator metadata (versions, migrations, tenants) is stored in a dedicated `migrator` database.

+**Supported operations:**
+- `db.collection.insertOne({...})` - Insert a document
+- `db.collection.createIndex({...}, {...})` - Create an index

 Sample MongoDB configuration: